Visitors trying to log in to Obamacare site early Thursday see "The system is down" message

 According to the Kaiser Family Foundation website, 15.4 million people had individual health care coverage in 2011, representing about 5% of the population.
-The vast majority of Americans have coverage through their employer, Medicare, Medicaid or other public providers and will not be affected by changes involving individual coverage.
+The vast majority of Americans have coverage through their employer, Medicare, Medicaid or other public providers.

 White House spokesman Jay Carney said Tuesday that “a significant portion” of the 5% of people with individual coverage will end up paying less for better policies when they shop around in the new exchanges.

-Some of the criticism of the website's launch has to do with what Obama and other officials knew and when they knew it.
+Some of the criticism surrounding the website’s launch has to do with what Obama and other officials knew – and when they knew it.

 CNN has learned the administration received stark warnings a month before the launch that the Obamacare site was not ready to go live, according to a confidential report.
 The caution, from the main contractor CGI Federal, warned of risks and issues for HealthCare.gov, even as company executives were testifying publicly the project was on track.

-Sebelius told the House committee the outside contractors that built the website never recommended delaying this month's launch.
-But she conceded that "we did not adequately do end-to-end testing."
+Sebelius told the House committee the outside contractors who built the website never recommended delaying this month’s launch.
+But she conceded that “we did not adequately do end-to-end testing.”

-The contracts with the private companies working on the Obamacare website -- which amount to $174 million so far, with more bills due well into 2014 -- do not have "built-in penalties" allowing her department to charge them for disappointing or faulty work, Sebelius said.
-But the Sebelius said the agency will not pay for incomplete work.
+The contracts with the private companies working on the Obamacare website – which amount to $174 million so far, with more bills due well into 2014 – do not have “built-in penalties” allowing her department to charge them for disappointing or faulty work, Sebelius said.
+But Sebelius said the agency will not pay for incomplete work.